 The other feature is the timer and quadpacer.

 Dentists recommend brushing the teeth for 2 minutes, twice a day.
-The Pro 2 2500 helsps with this.
+The Pro 2 2500 helps with this.

-You should Imagine your mouth broken up into 4 sections.
+You should imagine your mouth broken up into 4 sections.
 Upper right, upper left, lower right and lower left.
 The idea is that you spend 30 seconds cleaning each section.
 The pacer helps you keep an even brushing time on these 4 sections.
-Together these add up to the 2 minute toal.
+Together these add up to the 2 minute total.

 As important, is making sure you brush for the right amount of time.
 It is not the same technique with an electric toothbrush.
 You can learn here.

 Both of the cleaning modes on this model last for the full 2 minutes.